asika32764/ivia/README.md

 // Use _name to know which is in Sparrow later Sparrow.$._name; // `jquery` or `zepto`
 ```

+Make sure your environment has `window` and `document` object, Sparrow does not support server environment now.

 ### Create Sparrow Instance